alschmut/code2semantics/README.md

 - splits each identifier into separated words when using underscores or CamelCase notation
 - extracts 16GB (4,600,000 wiki articles) of training data from [Wikipedia dumps](https://dumps.wikimedia.org/enwiki/latest/) *enwiki-latest-pages-articles.xml.bz2*
 - trains the [Gensim](https://github.com/rare-technologies/gensim) Word2Vec model with the wikipedia training data
-- evaluates the identifier words using the Word2Vec model
+- evaluates the identifier words using the Word2Vec model and creates multiple identifier metrics

 ###### \* identifier can be a class name, method name, interface name or any other variable name, which can be set by the developer